scummvm/scummvm/doc/docportal/other_platforms/ios.rst

 For a two finger double tap, hold one finger down and then double tap with a second finger.

-Click and drag mode
-^^^^^^^^^^^^^^^^^^^^^^^

-Simulates a left mouse click when you touch the screen.
-The mouse pointer drags to wherever you slide your finger, and releases where you lift your finger.

-If you press down a second finger in this mode, it releases the simulated left mouse button, and presses down the simulated right mouse button.
-The right mouse button is released when you lift your finger again.

 Keyboard
 ^^^^^^^^^^^^^^^^^^^^

 If no external keyboard is connected, the pinch gesture shows and hides the onscreen keyboard.
-When an external keyboard is connected, the pinch gesture enables/disables inputs from the external keyboard.
+When an external keyboard is connected the inputs from the external keyboard is enaled by default.

 Game controllers
 ^^^^^^^^^^^^^^^^^^^^

 If running iOS 14 and later there is support for connected mouses and gamepad controllers using the Apple Game Controller framework.
 Only "Extended Gamepad Controllers" are supported at the moment.
 For more information visit https://developer.apple.com/documentation/gamecontroller/gcextendedgamepad

 Paths
 =======